Flag of Ukraine

 composer require symfonycasts/micro-mapper

 That kind of sounds like a superhero.
-Now that we have this in our app, we have one new micromapper service that's good at converting the data from one object to another.
+Now that we have this in our app, we have one new micromapper service that's good at converting data from one object to another.
 Let's start by using it in our processor.

 Using the MicroMapper Service